MobilePhoneESSnetBigData/mobloc/tutorial/mobloc_explanation.md

 OSM polygons.
 So from the OSM polygons in the categories built-up, forest and water, the buffered OSM polylines are subtracted.
-When we prepared the polygons per category, the next preparation step is to compute the fraciton between each grid tile and each category.
+When we prepared the polygons per category, the next preparation step is to compute the fraction of each category in each grid tile.
 In mobloc the result is the following:

     ## Loading required package: tmap